henninghall/react-native-date-picker/README.md

 # React Native Date Picker

-📅 A date picker component for React Native working on iOS and Android.
+📅 React Native Date Picker is a cross platform component working on both iOS and Android.
 It uses the default DatePickerIOS on iOS and a custom picker on Android which has similar look and feel.
+The datetime mode might be particulary interesting if you looking for a way to avoid two different popup pickers on android.

 ## Installation